-Rather than telling you about the future of Bitcoin, suffice it to say that the future is Bitcoin.
+Rather than telling you about the future of Bitcoin, suffice it to say that the future may be Bitcoin.

 It might be the single most important invention of the digital age since the creation of the world wide web.

-This single coin is going to completely restabilize an economic system that has been doomed to fail since the start.
+This single coin may completely restabilize an economic system that has been doomed to fail since the start.
 It's humanity's get-out-of-jail-free card.

-In the coming years, you're going to start seeing Bitcoin pop up everywhere.
+In the coming years, you might be seeing Bitcoin pop up everywhere.
 Just recently, 2021 was a massive year for Bitcoin, as the SEC, or the U.S. Securities and Exchange Commission announced its plans to regulate Bitcoin in the United States, which means the rest of the world is going to follow suit.

 This is huge.
 You might think that Bitcoin regulation is a bad thing, and you wouldn't be alone in that point of view.
-However, you would be wrong.
+However, you could be wrong.

 By regulating the currency.
 The U.S. is getting ready to adopt Bitcoin, legitimize it, and prepare to utilize it as a mainstream currency.

-When the U.S. starts to use Bitcoin, you can bet many world leaders are going to do the same.
+If the U.S. starts to use Bitcoin, you might see many world leaders doing the same.
 In fact…

 A new cold war is coming, unlike anything ever seen before.
 Each of the world's superpowers is going to be battling it out in the digital sphere for cryptocurrency supremacy.